- Copywriting Services

 Are you keeping up with the latest food trends?
 Is your restaurant on the cutting edge?
 Your marketing should reflect your efforts to be hip and give customers what they want.

-If you’re a part of any of the following movements, all recently cited as restaurant trends to monitor in 2020 and beyond,” think about incorporating that message into your promotions:
+If you’re a part of any of the following movements, all recently cited as restaurant trends to monitor in 2020 and beyond, think about incorporating that message into your marketing copywriting and promotions:

 Healthy Menu Options — Gluten-free, keto, paleo, vegetarian and vegan are all surging in popularity.
 Consumers want their favorite restaurants to offer healthy menu options that allow them to stick to their diets.

 According to L.E.K Consulting’s 2018 food and beverage survey, 93% of diners want to eat healthy at least some of the time while 63% are trying to eat healthy most or all of the time.
 And the survey further showed that consumers are willing to pay more for food that’s healthy.

 If your restaurant is embracing the trend toward more natural, organic, and plant-based meals, be sure to get the word out.
 That’s a key selling point and could help grow your customer base.

 Sustainable and Ethically Sourced Materials — Consumers want to eat food that is good for them but is also part of a larger ecosystem that benefits their community and the world.
 They’re willing to support restaurants that offer menu items that meet these criteria.